• Skip to primary navigation

 June 10, 2020 by Kathryn Alexander

-Quarantine has really brought out my inner cook.
-Unfortunately, she mostly cooks steak, salmon, eggs and tuna.
-So, I decided to mix it up with grilled trout.
+My usual diet consists of red meat and veggies so I decided to mix it up with grilled trout.
+I call this recipe Texas Trout.
 I prepared this like I would salmon, with garlic, seasonings, and a bit of butter.
 Trout looks very similar to salmon and cooks just as deliciously, but has a slightly different flavor which is fun to experiment with.

 Ingredients